kaka-ruto/graphql-on-rails-auth-docs/content/en/tdd-setup.md

 Honestly, I can say that [TDD changed my life](https://medium.com/javascript-scene/tdd-changed-my-life-5af0ce099f80).
 Recommended read!
 Article by Eric Elliott, a strong TDD proponent like me :)

-## Install RSpec, FactoryBot, Faker, Database_cleaner, Rubocop
+## Install testing gems

 [RSpec](https://github.com/rspec/rspec-rails) is a loved testing framework in the Rails community.
 The Rails core team prefers [Minitest](https://github.com/seattlerb/minitest), which is still a good one!

 We will use RSpec.

+[shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) adds simple one-liner tests for common Rails functionality

 [FactoryBot](https://github.com/thoughtbot/factory_bot_rails) will help us write fixtures for our tests.